Local and Central Differential Privacy for Robustness and Privacy in Federated Learning: Defending Against Backdoor Attacks in FL

 One straightforward defense against poisoning attacks is byzantine-resilient aggregation frameworks, e.g., Krum~\cite{blanchard2017machine} or coordinate-wise median~\cite{yin2018byzantine}.
 However, as showed in~\cite{bhagoji2019analyzing}, these are not effective in the FL setting.
 Overall, FL is vulnerable to backdoor attacks as it is difficult to control the local model submitted by malicious participants.
 Defenses that require access to the training data are not applicable as that would violate the privacy of the participants, defeating one of the main reasons to use FL in the first place.
 In fact, even defenses that do not require training data, e.g., DeepInspect~\cite{chen2019deepinspect}, require inverting the model in order to extract the training data, thus violating the privacy-preserving goal of FL.
 Similarly, if a model is trained over encrypted data, e.g., using CryptoNet~\cite{gilad2016cryptonets} or SecureML~\cite{mohassel2017secureml}, the server cannot detect anomalies in participant's updates.

 Sun et al.~\cite{sun2019can} show that the performance of backdoor attacks in FL ultimately depends on the fraction of adversaries and the complexity of the task.
-They also propose two defenses: 1) {\em Norm Bounding} and 2) {\em Weak Differential Privacy}.
-Even though they are not meant to protect against inference attacks (but only backdoor), we will also explain why they provide limited protection against inference attacks.
+They also propose two defenses: 1) {\em Norm Bounding} and 2) {\em Weak DP}. \ndss{Byzantine-robust defenses like Krum~\cite{yin2018byzantine}, Trimmed Mean~\cite{yin2018byzantine}, or Divide-and-Conquer (DnC)~\cite{shejwalkar2021manipulating} are designed to defend against robustness attacks but not to provide privacy.
+Unlike them, norm bounding and ``Weak DP'' might potentially provide both robustness and privacy and are thus the main focus in this paper for comparisons.}

 \descr{Norm Bounding.} If model updates received from attackers are over some threshold, then the server can simply ignore those participants.
 However, if the attacker is aware of the threshold, it can return updates within that threshold.
 Sun et al.~\cite{sun2019can} assume that the adversary has this strong advantage and apply norm bounding as a defense, guaranteeing that the norm of each model update is small.
-If we assume that the updates' threshold is $T$, then the server can ensure that norms of participants' updates are within the threshold:

-In their experiments, Sun et al.~\cite{sun2019can} show that this defense mitigates backdoor attacks, meaning that it provides robustness for participants.
+If we assume that the updates' threshold is $T$, then the server can ensure that norms of participants' updates are within the threshold: In their experiments, Sun et al.~\cite{sun2019can} show that this defense mitigates backdoor attacks, meaning that it provides robustness for participants.
 For instance, in an FL setting with 3,383 participants using the EMNIST dataset, with 30 clients per round and one of them performing the backdoor attack, they show that selecting 3 as the norm bound almost mitigates the attack while not affecting the utility (attack accuracy reduces from 89\% to 5\%).

-\descr{Weak Differential Privacy.} Sun et al.~\cite{sun2019can} also use an additional defense against backdoor attacks in FL whereby the server not only applies norm bounding, but also adds Gaussian noise, further reducing the effect of poisonous data.
+\descr{Weak Differential Privacy.} Sun et al.~\cite{sun2019can} also use an additional defense against backdoor attacks in FL whereby the server not only applies norm bounding but also adds Gaussian noise, further reducing the effect of poisonous data.
 Overall, this proves to be more effective at mitigating backdoor attacks, even though with a limited loss in utility.
 This mechanism is referred to as {\em ``weak''} DP since, as explained next, it results in large privacy budgets and does not protect privacy.